 During dual diagnosis treatment, you can begin mental health therapy while getting addiction rehab services.
-Treating both conditions at the same time significantly leads to more positive outcomes to recover from mental health and substance use disorders.
+Treating both conditions at the same time significantly leads to more positive outcomes in recovery from mental health and substance use disorders.

 What Happens After Drug and Alcohol Rehab?

-After drug and alcohol rehab, you need to maintain your coping skills to prevent relapse and manage mental health symptoms.
+Whether rehab is for someone or they wonder how to get a loved one into rehab, maintaining coping skills to prevent relapse and manage mental health symptoms after treatment is vital.
 You might need to continue with outpatient therapy weekly or bi-weekly.
 Additionally, peer support is critical during ongoing recovery to help you identify triggers and remain accountable for your sobriety.

 Sober living programs can help you transition to everyday life after active treatment.
 These homes can further help you practice coping and life skills in a safe environment after addiction treatment.
 In addition to thriving in a safe environment, you will live with like-minded peers and have some support staff, though not as much as residential rehab.